-Violence Against Women and Domestic Violence (Istanbul Convention) two years ago, Ukraine adopted amendments to the Code on Administrative Offences in May 2024 to bring legislation on preventing and combating domestic violence in line with the Convention.
-As there remain protection gaps in the new legislation, strengthening the national legal framework in line with the Istanbul Convention should continue, as well as to comply with the Directive on combating violence against women and domestic violence.
+Violence Against Women and (Istanbul Domestic Violence Convention) two years ago, Ukraine adopted amendments to the Code on Administrative Offences in May 2024 to bring legislation on preventing and combating domestic violence in line with the Convention.
+As there remain protection gaps in new legislation, the strengthening the national legal framework in line with the Istanbul Convention should continue, as well as to comply with the Directive on combating violence against women and domestic violence.
 Gender equality has also been identified as a horizontal issue for recovery and reconstruction, including in the Ukraine Plan under the Ukraine Facility.